shalomma/RL_Value_Iteration/README.md

 # LSVI-UCB
 An implementation of the algorithm presented in the paper [Provably Efficient Reinforcement Learning with Linear Function Approximation](https://arxiv.org/pdf/1907.05388.pdf).
-The code was inspired by Alex Ayoub's repo [Exploration-in-RL](https://github.com/aa14k/Exploration-in-RL).
+The code was built on top of Alex Ayoub's repo [Exploration-in-RL](https://github.com/aa14k/Exploration-in-RL).

+### Important notes
+1. The algorithm is very sensetive to the choise of beta
+2. Only when we added epsilon greedy we managed to get decent results

 ### Prerequisites
 ```
 python > 3.8